Heroes with Analysis List

 To a lot of new players, Violet is the “He ate an apple and somehow killed my entire team” guy.
 The pretty boy from Perland is a foreign 5★ Earth Thief who specializes in evasion and counterattacking.
 Most players can agree that whenever Violet appears in PvP, there is a good chance he is going to be annoying.
 When built correctly with RNG in his favor, he will dodge everything his opponents throw at him and become a one-man army.Read More

-The Acolyte Specter Tenebria is a Dark Mage who eludes her opponent before inflicting crippling damage.
-Typically she works best on teams who can provide debuffs to allow Endless Nightmare (S3) to deal even larger amounts of damage than it already does.
-Her built in evasiveness can cause her to be a lingering threat, unlike most other mages in this game, while her scaling power allows her endless opportunity.Read More
+One of the Acolytes of the Archdemon, Specter Tenebria is a Dark Mage who eludes her opponent's attacks and inflicts hilarious amounts of damage in return.
+Typically she works best on teams who can provide debuffs to allow Endless Nightmare (S3) to deal even more damage than it already does.
+Her built-in Stealth can cause her to be a lingering threat, unlike most other Mages in this game, while her scaling power provides endless opportunity for destruction.Read More

 Of the free units in Epic Seven -- Ras, Aither, and Mercedes -- Aither might be the one with the best long-term viability.
 As an Ice-element Soul Weaver with low cooldowns, a targeted cleanse, and an AOE barrier, he is able to sustain most teams for just about any early- to mid-game content.
 Most importantly, he is a solid budget option for the Wyvern 11 Raid, which might be the most important battle when it comes to transitioning from mid-game content to end-game content.
 Since not all Soul Weavers are built to be primary healers, Aither might be your best healer for quite a long time.